pvaret/rtl8192cu-fixes/README.md

 Current status
 ==============

 As it currently stands, the driver doesn't populate /proc with informational data from the driver.
-The API for /proc has changed in recent kernels, and the driver hasn't yet been ported to the new API.
+The API for /proc has changed in recent kernels, and the driver has not been ported to the new API.

-This driver is known to work with some RTL8192CU devices like the Belkin N300 and TP-Link TL-WN823N, and should work with some 8188CUS, RTL8188CE-VAU and RTL8188RU devices as well.
-However, it is known not to work well with devices using dual antennas, such as the TP-Link WN8200ND, apparently due to an incomplete MIMO implementation in the upstream driver.

 Credits
 =======